Artificialhuman74/SATI_LOGS/README.md

 Dectective's tip: Seems like Aarav was trying to communicate something.
 Try noticing the 1st digit of the suspecious numbers.

 Dectective's tip: You are looking for a 3 number combination.
 Aarav might have included extra numbers.
-Try Eliminating numbers that
+Try Eliminating numbers that dont seem from India
 ____________________________________________________________________________________________________________________________________________________________